Claire Lambe and Phebe Schmidt

 14 November to 13 December 2014

-Sarah Scout Presents is delighted to present our final exhibition for this year’s program: In some places it’s illegal to hang your washing out to dry, a group exhibition guest curated by Rosemary Forde and featuring new and existing work by six Melbourne-based artists.
+Guest curated by Rosemary Forde, In some places it’s illegal to hang your washing out to dry features new and existing work by six Melbourne-based artists.

 Inspired partly by the Sarah Scout Presents gallery spaces, with all those windows, doors and views out across the internal courtyards, this exhibition considers the private and semi-private spaces of homes, studios and small offices.
 Such spaces can contain and collapse domestic and work life, mixing personal, social and functional activities.
 These everyday surroundings, invested with personal attachments and relationships, are in contrast to the various forms of public display of the work and activity that goes on in them.